fabacab/awesome-cybersecurity-blueteam/README.md

 - [Falco](https://falco.org/) - Behavioral activity monitor designed to detect anomalous activity in containerized applications, hosts, and network packet flows by auditing the Linux kernel and enriched by runtime data such as Kubernetes metrics.
 - [Istio](https://istio.io/) - Open platform for providing a uniform way to integrate microservices, manage traffic flow across microservices, enforce policies and aggregate telemetry data.
 - [Kata Containers](https://katacontainers.io/) - Secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.
-- [Managed Kubernetes Inspection Tool (MKIT)](https://github.com/darkbitio/mkit) - Query and validate several common security-related configuration settings of managed Kubernetes cluster objects and the workloads/resources running inside the cluster.
 - [Prowler](https://github.com/toniblyx/prowler) - Tool based on AWS-CLI commands for Amazon Web Services account security assessment and hardening.
 - [Scout Suite](https://github.com/nccgroup/ScoutSuite) - Open source multi-cloud security-auditing tool, which enables security posture assessment of cloud environments.
 - [gVisor](https://github.com/google/gvisor) - Application kernel, written in Go, that implements a substantial portion of the Linux system surface to provide an isolation boundary between the application and the host kernel.

+### Kubernetes

+- [KubeSec](https://kubesec.io/) - Static analyzer of Kubernetes manifests that can be run locally, as a Kuberenetes admission controller, or as its own cloud service.
+- [Managed Kubernetes Inspection Tool (MKIT)](https://github.com/darkbitio/mkit) - Query and validate several common security-related configuration settings of managed Kubernetes cluster objects and the workloads/resources running inside the cluster.
+- [Polaris](https://polaris.docs.fairwinds.com/) - Validates Kubernetes best practices by running tests against code commits, a Kubernetes admission request, or live resources already running in a cluster.
+- [kube-hunter](https://kube-hunter.aquasec.com/) - Open-source tool that runs a set of tests ("hunters") for security issues in Kubernetes clusters from either outside ("attacker's view") or inside a cluster.

 ## Communications security (COMSEC)